Everything you need to know about the Tour de France's Grand Départ

 As is often the case, the Tour will stay around the Grand Départ area for several stages; three to be precise.

-The first, 184.9km long, takes in Lens, Béthune, Hazebrouck, Steenvoorde, Bailleul and Armentières.
-After that, the riders will head from Lauwin-Planque to Boulogne-sur-Mer for a second, slightly more complex stage with 2,550m of ascent over 209km.
-Before leaving Hauts-de-France, the Tour will then pass through Valenciennes and Dunkirk for 178.3km of flat racing.
+The first, 114 miles long, takes in Lens, Béthune, Hazebrouck, Steenvoorde, Bailleul and Armentières.
+After that, the riders will head from Lauwin-Planque to Boulogne-sur-Mer for a second, slightly more complex stage with 1.5 miles of ascent over 129 miles.
+Before leaving Hauts-de-France, the Tour will then pass through Valenciennes and Dunkirk for 110 miles of flat racing.

 05